home-assistant/home-assistant.io/source/_integrations/google.markdown

 - Send a notification *5 minutes before the start of any event*
 - Stop the media player *30 minutes after* the *end* of the event named *Exercise*.

-See [Calendar Automations](/integrations/calendar#automation) for an overview, and read more about [Calendar Trigger Variables](/docs/automation/templating/#calendar) for the available information you can use in a condition or action such as the event `summary`, `description`, `location` and more.
+See [calendar automations](/integrations/calendar#automation) for an overview, and read more about [calendar trigger variables](/docs/automation/templating/#calendar) for the available information you can use in a condition or action such as the event `summary`, `description`, `location` and more.

 ## Calendar entity attributes